Lina Meruane: Biography

 Born in Santiago, Chile, Lina Meruane is of Palestinian and Italian descent.
 She is the niece of actress Nelly Meruane and comedian Ricardo Meruane.

 She started writing as a storyteller and cultural journalist.
-In 1997 she received a writing grant from the National Fund for Cultural Development and the Arts (FONDART) to finish her first book of stories.
+In 1997 she received a writing grant from FONDART to finish her first book of stories.
 The following year she published Las infantas, a book that received a very positive critique from Chilean reviewers, as well as writer Roberto Bolaño:

 There is a generation of (Chilean) writers who promise to devour it all.
 At the head, clearly, two stand out.
 These are Lina Meruane and Alejandra Costamagna, followed by Nona Fernández and five or six other young women armed with all the implements of good literature.